Dama, Suwayda: Ottoman era

 In 1838, Dama was noted as a ruin, situated "in the Lejah itself", but also noted as "central point, which is considered the capital of Lejah".
+By the mid-19th century, there were a small number of Christian families living in the village itself, while the surrounding land was inhabited by nomadic Sulut Arab tribesmen.
+The Druze began to settle in Dama in the 1860s, and by 1884 the village was home to 40 Druze families and 12 Catholic ones.
+The Christian population left the village towards the end of the 19th century, causing it to become a wholly Druze settlement.

 Modern era

-Dama played a major role in the late stages of the Great Syrian Revolution (1925-1927).
+Dama played a major role in the late stages of the Great Syrian Revolution (1925–1927).
 It hosted the important Dama Convention which resulted in the refusal of French proposals and the collapse of negotiations between the Druze rebels and the French.

 It was also the site of some of the last battles in the revolution fought by guerrilla groups led by Emir Adel Arslan.

+The city participated in the Battle of Dama, between Druze militias and the Al-Nusra Front.